dportik/dadi_pipeline/Goodness_of_Fit/README.md

 | ***maxiter*** | 5 |  10  | 20 |
 | ***fold*** |  3 |  2   | 1 |

-Because it may take some time to optimize each simulated sfs, the elapsed time is provided along the way which can help provide an estimate of the total time necessary.
+Because it may take some time to optimize each simulated SFS, the elapsed time is provided along the way which can help provide an estimate of the total time necessary.
 You may choose to adjust the optimization routine accordingly, or change the number of simulations.

 **Outputs:**

-The ***Optimize_Empirical*** will produce an output file for the empirical fit, which will be in tab-delimited format:
+The ***Optimize_Empirical*** function will produce an output file for the empirical fit, which will be in tab-delimited format:

      Model	Replicate	log-likelihood	theta	sfs_sum	chi-squared
      sym_mig	1	-591.21	619.83	1552.44	758.21

 This is based on the parameter values supplied, as no optimization routine is performed.

+The ***Perform_Sims*** function will produce many output files.
-For each simulation performed, a log file and optimization summary output file will be produced.
+For each simulation performed, a log file and optimization summary output file will be produced with a prefix matching the simulation number.
 The optimization summary output file will be in tab-delimited format:

      Model	Replicate	log-likelihood	AIC	chi-squared	theta	optimized_params( ) sym_mig	Round_1_Replicate_1	-476.15	960.3	571.75	429.99	0.33,0.2753,0.2759,0.8528